thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

-percentile, where the thick horizontal line inside is the mean, the vertical lines extend to the max imum and minimum vales, the dots are outlier values, and the rhombus is the mean.](media/rId59.png){width="5.833333333333333in" height="3.473915135608049in"}
+percentile, where the thick horizontal line inside is the mean, the vertical lines extend to the max imum and minimum vales, the dots are outlier values, and the rhombus is the mean.](media/image8.png){width="5.833333333333333in" height="3.473915135608049in"}

-Figure 3.5: Seasonal statistics of the number of ECE occurancies for each month, normalized to the maximum occurancies on March.
-The box represents the values of the low $25\,\%$ percentile to $75\,\%$ percentile, where the thick horizontal line inside is the mean, the vertical lines extend to the max imum and minimum vales, the dots are outlier values, and the rhombus is the mean.
+Figure 3.5: Seasonal variability of the number of ECE events normalized to the maximum occurring in March, in the form of a box and whisker plot.
+The box contains the data between the lower 25% and the upper 75% percentiles.
+The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+The vertical lines (whiskers) extend between the maximum and minimum monthly values and the solid circles are outliers.

 The distribution of the ECE events (Figure), shows that there are rare cases where the OIR can exceed the TSI even more than